jganibi/jganibi.github.io/essays/spontaneous-tame.md

   - Learning
 ---

 I never had a passion for anything more specific than the plain action of thinking.
-It can be exhilarating to learn about something I've never considered before; the realization that looking into outer space with a telescope is a look into the past, practicing the latest viral dance move, the thrills of a new language are a few of the things that spontaneously combust my mind.
+It can be exhilarating to learn about something I've never considered before; the realization that looking into outer space with a telescope is a look into the past, practicing the latest viral dance move, the thrills of a new language are a few of the things that spontaneously blow my mind.

 Though I have no prior experience with the software or engineering involved, I tend to just try thinking about topics such as missile defense and cybersecurity in terms of code.
 Since I am working on Computer Vision, I'm hoping to experience software involving heat detection, an important utility in missile defense.
 For now, I am eager to learn problem-solving methods that can be applied to software development.
 This should help me in learning software that is more relevant to the topics I'm most interested in.